PAC Prediction Sets for Large Language Models of Code: Experiments

 \textbf{Results.} We implemented the structured prediction set algorithm described in section~\ref{algo} to construct PAC prediction sets of code leveraging the abstract syntax tree of the SQL and Python programming languages.
 The results in Figure~\ref{fig:spider_node_rm} \&~\ref{fig:codex_node_rm} show the fraction of nodes removed from the predicted AST for varying $\epsilon$ and $m$.
 The results in Figures~\ref{fig:spider_set_coverage} \&~\ref{fig:codex_set_coverage} show the percentage of constructed code sets that include the target program for varying $\epsilon$ and $m$.

 For both datasets, our approach constructs prediction sets that remove significantly fewer nodes than the baseline.
 For instance, with $\epsilon=0.15$, our approach only removes about 45\% of nodes for SQL (vs. 55\% for the baseline), and about 55\% of nodes for Python (vs. 65\% for the baseline).
 Furthermore, our approach achieves better performance while achieving similar coverage rate (both our approach and the baseline achieve the desired coverage rate in all cases).
+There is remaining slack compared to the desired coverage rate to account for generalization error; this slack can be reduced by using more samples.

 Additionally, we note that the coverage rate decreases as $\epsilon$ increases, demonstrating that our approach is not overly conservative.
 In particular, the number of nodes removed is due in large part to errors in the underlying language model.